ilpropheta/playground-ot4mmv6n/markdowns/exercise7.md

 Some concepts we have met today have been growing up in the C++ ecosystem for decades.
 Yet some people do not know them.
 Don't join such people.

 Other concepts are more new and debatable, open to balancing compromises and often they imply to commit to a certain "style".
 For instance, `std::optional`, that has been in the industry (and in many other languages) for many years but it is a competitor of other styles and ways to handle errors.
 Be open to *take in consideration* new styles and idioms.
-As Bruce Lee was used to advocate his [Jeet Kune Do](https://en.wikipedia.org/wiki/Jeet_Kune_Do):
+As Bruce Lee was used to wrap up his [Jeet Kune Do](https://en.wikipedia.org/wiki/Jeet_Kune_Do):

 ```
 Research your own experience.